infobip/infobip-api-java-demo/README.md

 ```

-New directory named `target` should now exist in your root project directory.
-You can enter it and list it's content:
+A new directory named `target` should now exist in your root project directory.
+You can enter it and list its contents:
 ```
 C:\infobip-api-java-demo>cd target